 Figure 29 shows that comparing to the original pattern lock mechanism, our proposed changes have little impact on the user experience.
 On average, it takes 2.5 seconds for a user to draw a new pattern.
 This is slightly longer than drawing an standard Android pattern, which takes 2 seconds on average.
 Nevertheless, 21 out of our 30 participants consider the increased time to be negligible and think there is no impact on their experience; and other 7 users think the changes are acceptable.
 There are two users who specifically see two patterns that combine both changes to be a poor design, and one of them also rates a pattern that contains the first change to result in poor user experience.
 However, these two users also consider one of the original patterns to be difficult to draw, because the pattern has a complex structure; therefore, we think the poor user experience is largely due to the complexity of the original pattern.
+We also ask our participants whether they want to use our proposed changes.
+Among 30 participants, 25 and 27 participants like change 1 and change 2, respectively, and 23 participants are happy with both changes.
 Based on the user study, we conclude that our countermeasure does not significantly affect the user experience for most of our participants.

 To evaluate the strength of our countermeasure, we applied our attacking method to reconstruct the revised and the original patterns.
 Figure 30 shows that our countermeasure significantly reduces the success rate of the attack.
 The attack can successfully crack 96.7% of the original patterns.
 However, it can only successfully reconstruct two of the revised patterns, leading to a success rate of less than 7%.
 After having a close look at the two successful cracked revised patterns, we found that little changes have been introduced to the original patterns.
-In other words, better Manuscript submitted to ACM
+In other words, better changes could be introduced by the users to increase the strength of the revised patterns.
+This experiment confirms that randomness can improve the security of pattern lock under our attack.